Twayfrancis/alx-low_level_programming/0x10-variadic_functions/README.md

 3.#**2-print_strings.c**

 The function takes a separator string as the string to be printed between the strings, or NULL if no separator should be printed.
 It also takes an unsigned integer n as the number of strings passed to the function, followed by a variable number of parameters represented by the ellipsis ....
 The function uses the va_list type to traverse the variable arguments list, and va_start, va_arg, and va_end macros to access each string and print it along with the separator string (if not NULL), except for the last string which is printed without a separator.
 If a string is NULL, the function prints (nil) instead of the string.
 Finally, the function prints a new line.

+4.#**3-print_all.c**

+The function takes a format string as a list of types of arguments passed to the function, represented by the characters c, i, f, and s for char, integer, float, and char * types, respectively.
+The function uses the va_list type to traverse the variable arguments list, and va_start, va_arg, and va_end macros to access each argument and print it according to its type, followed by a comma and a space separator (if not the last argument).
+If a char * argument is NULL, the function prints (nil) instead of the string.
+Finally, the function prints a new line.